samantamrityunjay/Automatic-assignment-of-ICD10-codes/README.md

 Launch train.py with the following arguments:

-- `train_path`: path of the traianing data.
+- `train_path`: path of the training data.
 - `test_path`: path of the test data
-- `model_name`: one of the 5 models impleamrnted ['bert', 'hybrid', 'lstm', 'gru', 'cnn', 'ovr'].
+- `model_name`: one of the 5 models implemented ['bert', 'hybrid', 'lstm', 'gru', 'cnn', 'ovr'].
 Default to 'bert'
 - `icd_type`: training on different types of icd labels, ['icd9cat', 'icd9code', 'icd10cat', 'icd10code'].
 Default to 'icd9cat'
 - `epochs`: number of epochs
 - `batch_size`: batch size, default to 16 (for bert model).